 14/ This proposed rule reads like a basic bill of rights for bank customers – one that you’d be shocked to hear didn’t already exist.

 Given the broad monopoly granted to banks today, we should be asking ourselves why on earth this bill of rights doesn’t already exist.

 — Marco Santori (@msantoriESQ) November 20, 2020

-This approach is not to the likes of some democrat lawmakers, but still, the US President Donald Trump announced his intentions to nominate Brooks for a 5-year position as head of the Office.
-This could guarante a major ally for the whole crypto ecosystem on a near and medium term.
+This approach is not to the likes of some democrat lawmakers, but still, US President Donald Trump announced his intentions to nominate Brooks for a 5-year position as head of the Office.
+This could guarante a major ally for the whole crypto ecosystem in the near and medium-term.
 And it means a lot —especially now that markets are bullish.